sidaarths/rune-manager/README.md

 ## League of Legends Rune Page Manager

 This application is for League of Legends players.
 League of Legends has a rune system.
+Runes add or enhance champion abilities and statistics.
 There are 5 different rune trees.
 They are:
 - Precision
 - Domination